Apollo-Nox/Apollo-s-CV/README.md

-# This is my cv website that I created while learning HTML
+# This is my cv website that I created while learning HTML.